 Dr Michael Livingston is a Post-Doctoral Research Fellow at the Centre for Alcohol Policy Research, La Trobe University.
 Michael has a background in statistics and criminology and his research is broadly focussed on trends and patterns of alcohol use and related harms and on the impact of alcohol policy.

 Michael Moore is the CEO of the Public Health Association of Australia and is the Vice President/President Elect of the World Federation of Public Health Associations.
 He is an Adjunct Professor at the University of Canberra, was formerly a teacher and consultant and served four terms as an elected member of the ACT Legislative Assembly from 1989 to 2001.
 Michael was Australia’s first independent Minister when he was appointed as Minister of Health and Community Care.

-Michael is the Chief Executive of the Foundation for Alcohol Research and Education (FARE), and tweets from @MichaelTThorn.
+Michael was was Chief Executive of the Foundation for Alcohol Research and Education (FARE) from January 2011 until November 2019

 Michael West spent two decades working as a journalist, stockbroker, editor and finance commentator before striking out on his own in July 2016.